Tips for pension planning when you’re self employed

 Make the most of self employed pension tax relief

-While you won’t be receiving employer contributions, you can make the most of the government’s self employed pension tax relief offers.
-Being self employed, your pension contributions will qualify for tax relief, which equates to the government topping up your pension contribution each time you do.
+While you won’t be receiving employer contributions, you can make the most of the tax relief given by the government on pension contributions.
+If you’re self employed, your pension contributions will qualify for tax relief, which equates to the government topping up your pension contribution each time you do.

 Don’t forget your NI contributions